tomershay100/K-Means-Clustering-Algorithm/README.md

 By an image file, a number of colors and a couple of flags, the algorithm can be run on the image with the k that given by the user.
 After about 20 epochs or after the algorithm has converged, the program will export to an output files the new image, a 3D model of the image (before and ater the algorithm), a ```.txt``` file that contains the k colors that the algorithm found to be the best, a ```.txt``` file that contains the minimum loss of the new image and a loss function graph.
 All of that of course, with the corresponding flags.

+#### How does the algorithm work briefly?
+Randomly initialize number ```k``` of centroids in three-dimensional space (between 0 and 255).
+After going over all the pixels in the image, each pixel is associated with its nearest centroid.
+Then, the centroids value is updated to be the average pixel value (out of the pixels belonging to it).
+This process is called ```epoch```.
+In the code about 20 epochs are performed or when none of the centroids has changed position (i.e. the algorithm has reached convergence).
+All of this happens 20 times (when the ```-o``` flag is not given) in order to find the centroid best position in the space.

+An error calculation (```loss```) is made by summing the distances between each pixel and the nearest centroid (and then dividing by the number of pixels).
+As the loss is smaller, the new image becomes more and more similar to the original image.
+The ```loss function``` is a function of the loss value after each epoch.
+The goal: As more iterations have passed, the loss value decreases.

 ### Program Structure
 The ```k_means.py``` code makes about 20 attempts to match the new colors to the image (using a K-Means algorithm that is executed over and over again), so that it can check at which time the lowest ```loss function``` was obtained.
 After realizing which colors are causing a lowest error, the program produces the new image as well as the rest of the files as described above.